 Food and Diet Requirements

-Your Border Collie Lab Mix should be fed a high quality food.
-Do your research; there are many on the market including: dry, wet, raw and dehydrated.
+Your Border Collie Lab Mix should be fed high quality food.
+Do your research; there are many on the market including dry, wet, raw, and dehydrated.

 Ensure the food you are feeding meets the daily nutrient requirements for your pooch.
-As a puppy his nutritional requirements will be different to when he is fully grown.
+As a puppy, his nutritional requirements will be different from when he is fully grown.

 |Weight||Puppy Calorie Needs||Adult Summer Needs||Adult Winter Needs|